Place Eugène Flagey: Renovation (2004–2008)

 Beginning in 2002, the square was extensively renovated.
 Prior to the renovation, it had been primarily used as an open-air parking lot.
 The project was infamously delayed many times and all activity had to grind to a halt for sometimes months on end.
 The plans were remade in 2004, partially on the demand of the local residents' association.
 Among their demands were the complete elimination of above ground parking in the square.
 The original plan was not deemed ambitious enough and a new competition was launched for international bids from different architects.
 Latz&Partner and D + A International eventually won the contract.

 Official celebrations for the reopening of the Place Eugène Flagey took place in July 2008.
 Events held included fireworks, concerts, guided visits and film screenings.
 However, at the time of the official opening, the subterranean car park that was built below the square was not opened.
 The risk of flooding as well as other structural problems forced authorities to keep the facility closed.
 The car park finally opened on 15 November 2010.
 A large flood control reservoir for storm water (necessary due to the low-lying terrain and high groundwater level) has also been built under the square.

 For some years until its last edition in 2016, an open-air screening of a film each night during the Brussels Film Festival (BRFF) took place in the square.

 Naming

 The square is usually named Flagey Square or Place Flagey in English sources, Place (Eugène) Flagey in French sources, and (Eugène) Flageyplein in Dutch sources.
 Flagey more often refers to the Flagey Building than the whole square, although it is sometimes used for the latter.
 Because the building's entrance is on the Place Sainte-Croix/Heilig-Kruisplein, one of these names is also usually given as its address.

 Places of interest

-The Place Eugène Flagey is famous for:
+The Place Eugène Flagey is known for: